 Currently, Kim works with lactating families in a level 3 NICU in central Minnesota.
 Breastfeeding/chestfeeding sick and/or premature infants present numerous challenges and barriers so having support is crucial.
 Kim has co-chaired 4 Global Big Latch On events (Minnesota and Wisconsin).
 She facilitates a NICU Milk & Cookies group and “pump-a-thon” events.
 Co-chairs her hospital’s lactation team and Central Minnesota Breastfeeding Coalition.
 She is a member of the Minnesota Breastfeeding Coalition’s Equity & Access committee and was recently selected to AWHONN’s Diversity, Equity, & Inclusion committee.
 A top 5 finalist for Minnesota March of Dimes Neonatal Nurse of the Year 3 times and awarded the Distinguished Nurse of the Year in 2019.
 Kim strongly advocates for the use of human milk for all children, helping break down barriers so lactating parents/families can achieve their feeding goals, and the IBCLC as THE gold standard for human lactation.
 Keep calm and latch on!

-Danielle Harmon joined USLCA as Executive Director after spending 2 years as the Breastfeeding Project Coordinator for a non-profit in her home town of Lincoln, Nebraska.
+Danielle Harmon (she/her) joined USLCA in 2014 as Executive Director after working as the Breastfeeding Project Coordinator for a non-profit in her home town of Lincoln, Nebraska.
 During her time in Lincoln she also served on the leadership team for the Nebraska Breastfeeding Coalition.
 Danielle obtained her Bachelor’s degree in Nutritional Science and Dietetics from the University of Nebraska-Lincoln and earned her Master of Public Health from the University of Texas School of Public Health.
 During graduate school, she worked at the University of Texas Health Science Center and the Lactation Foundation, where she developed an even stronger passion for breastfeeding and the important role of the IBCLC.
 Danielle reside in the Chicago suburbs with her husband and their 2 young daughters.

 Molly Peterson joined the USLCA staff in January of 2017 as the Professional Development Coordinator.
 She earned her Bachelor’s Degree in Communicative Disorders with an Emphasis in Speech-Language Pathology from Northern Illinois University in 2015.
 While in school, she worked at a small durable medical equipment facility helping moms obtain breast pumps through their insurance company.
 It was there she found her passion for breastfeeding and helping moms and babies.
 After graduation, she worked to fulfill the requirements to sit for her board exam in the spring of 2016.
 When she is not wearing her USLCA hat, she works as an IBCLC in private practice.
 Molly and her husband, Jacob live in Wisconsin and they enjoy cooking, geocaching, and watching movies.